 In addition to providing information to private woodlot owners and partnering with others such as the Stewardship Network of Ontario and the Canadian Federation of Woodlot Owners, the OWA also provides its perspective on important issues as they arise.

-Recently, two opportunities presented themselves for us to submit comments on initiatives of the Government of Ontario.
+Sometimes, opportunities present themselves for us to submit comments on initiatives of the Government of Ontario.

-In May, we presented to the Ministry of Municipal Affairs and Housing our views on the government’s Greater Golden Horseshoe review.
-In our submission, we emphasized the importance of the biodiversity found in intact forests as well as their role in providing clean air and water, moderating weather and storing carbon.
+We presented to the Ministry of Municipal Affairs and Housing our views on the government’s Greater Golden Horseshoe review.
+In both our submissions, we emphasized the importance of the biodiversity found in intact forests as well as their role in providing clean air and water, moderating weather and storing carbon.
 We recommended that retaining existing woodlands in the Greater Golden Horseshoe region should be a priority and, since most of these are privately owned, additional incentives should be put in place to encourage this.
+Please find both submissions below.

 We supported the CA’s watershed approach to land management and pointed out their important role in providing employment and training opportunities to the next generation of foresters, ecologists, botanists, hydrologists and planners.